 Can you finish an unfinished basement?

 Yes!
 You can transform a basement space into a whole new area of your house.
-There are steps to finishing a basement that you will need to follow, but it’s a great way to add space and make your home feel like a new place without having to move.
+Of course, there are steps to finishing a basement that you will need to follow, but it’s a great way to add space and make your home feel like a new place without having to move.

 Some of the things that you will need to do to finish your basement are: